Hey, I’m Dave.

 My mission is to empower guys to lead lives of strength, style, character and confidence, and my goal is twofold:

-I believe that confidence isn’t something you’re born with; it’s something you build.
+Like I said, I don’t think that confidence is something you’re born with, I think it’s something you build.
 And while my freshman-year journalism school prof would kill me for using such hackneyed cliches, in the pursuit of self-confidence I’ve found two principles to prove true: knowledge is power and practice makes perfect.

-By learning how to improve the way you think, look and feel, then putting those lessons into action, you can Take Control of Your Confidence and Make Yourself Esteemed.
+By learning ways to improve the way you think, look and feel, then putting those lessons into action, you can Take Control of Your Confidence and Make Yourself Esteemed.

-And along the way I’ll drop in a few (alright fine – maybe more than a few) jokes, as a reminder that self-improvement doesn’t have to be self-serious or stuffy.
-In fact, in my experience, it can be pretty f@¢&ing fun.
+Along the way I’ll drop in a few (alright fine – maybe more than a few) jokes, as a reminder that self-improvement doesn’t have to be self-serious or stuffy.
+In fact, in my experience, it can be pretty damn fun.

 Scroll down to find out how to get started today.